diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 3.1.3 =
+ - fix error message if /dev/urandom is not readable

 = version 3.1.2 =
  - ensure source of randomness is set properly
  - prevent duplicate cleanup_openid cron jobs